mpanighetti/dnd5e-species/beasts/hidden-heroes.md

 #### Actions

 _**Web.**_ _Ranged Weapon Attack:_ +5 to hit, range 15/30 ft., one creature. _Hit:_ The target is restrained by webbing.
-As an action, the restrained target can make a DC 12 Strength check, bursting the webbing on a success.
+As an Action, the restrained target can make a DC 12 Strength check, bursting the webbing on a success.

-The webbing can be attacked and destroyed (AC 8; HP 4; vulnerability to fire damage; immunity to bludgeoning, poison, and psychic damage).
+The webbing can be attacked and destroyed (AC 8; HP 4; vulnerability to Fire damage; immunity to Bludgeoning, Poison, and Psychic damage).
 After one minute, the webbing dissolves and disappears.

 You regain the use of this attack after any existing webbing is burst, destroyed, or disappears, or after taking a short or Long Rest.